Narr0wB/Neural/README.md

 ## Usage

-Load the train and test datasets by using the function `ImageList csv_to_image(const char* path, int n_of_imgs)`, then create a SimpleNeuralNetwork object and use one of the two contructors, the train constructor:
+Load the train and test datasets by using the function `ImageList csv_to_image(const char* path, int n_of_imgs)`, then create a SimpleNeuralNetwork object and use one of the two constructors, the train constructor:

 ```cpp
 SimpleNeuralNetwork(std::vector<Image> data_set, size_t epochs, double learn_rate, bool verbose = false, size_t batch_size = 100
 ```

-Or the pretrained module constructor:
+Or the pre-trained module constructor:

 ```cpp
 SimpleNeuralNetwork(const char* path)
 ```
-(Pretrained modules are available in the ```pretrained/``` directory)
+(Pretrained modules are available in the ```pre-trained/``` directory)
 ##
-After having loaded the datasets and created the NN all is left is to test it!
+After having loaded the datasets and created the NN all that's left is to test it!
 You can either test the model accuracy over a specific dataset:

 ```cpp